Latest

 Over the past year, StrataWrite has grown from a focused writing experiment

 into the core of a broader research workflow.
-Today, I’m introducing two new companion apps:
+Today, I’m introducing a new companion app:

-to support the full lifecycle of academic work: discovery, reading, annotation, synthesis,
+to support the full lifecycle of academic work: reading, annotation, synthesis, and writing.

 StrataRead: Reading and Annotation